WoltLab/docs.woltlab.com/pages/php/php_gdpr.md

 edit any fields within, you should restrict yourself to only append data from your plugin or app.

+### `$exportUserProperties`

+Only a whitelist of  columns in `wcfN_user` is exported by default, if your plugin or app adds one or more columns to this table that do hold personal data, then you will have to append it to this array.
+The listed properties will always be included regardless of their content.

 ### `$exportUserPropertiesIfNotEmpty`

 Only a whitelist of  columns in `wcfN_user` is exported by default, if your plugin or app adds one or more columns to this table that do hold personal data, then you will have to append it to this array.
 Empty values will not be added to the output.

+### `$exportUserOptionSettings`

+Any user option that exists within a `settings.*` category is automatically excluded from the export, with the notable exception of the `timezone` option.
+You can opt-in to include your setting by appending to this array, if it contains any personal data.
+The listed settings are always included regardless of their content.

 ### `$exportUserOptionSettingsIfNotEmpty`